Without a doubt, healthy blood flow is absolutely essential for optimal brain function and mental health.

 It is often used as a brain booster because it increases alertness and provides support to brain cells.
 It’s also been shown to be very effective at alleviating chronic fatigue and improving mood.

 Research also shows that it can acutely enhance brain blood flow in people who have had a stroke (46-47).

 Nitrates are both naturally-occurring compounds found in soil and plants.

-High levels of nitrates are found in beets, celery, cabbage, spinach, and other leafy green vegetables.
+High levels of nitrates are found in foods such as beets, celery, cabbage, spinach, and other leafy green vegetables.

 Research shows that a nitrate-rich diet can increase blood flow to the frontal lobe of the brain, improving cognitive function and protecting against cognitive decline (51-52).

-Beet juice is a particularly rich source of nitrates, and studies have found that it can help widen blood vessels and increase blood flow to the brain (53-54, 56).
+Beet juice is a particularly rich source of nitrates, and studies have found that it can help widen blood vessels and increase oxygen and blood flow to the brain (53-54, 56).